arestivo/slides/markdown/javascript-dom.md

 <script src="script.js"></script>
 ```

-The closing *tag* is mandatory.
+The closing *tag* is **mandatory**.

 ---

 # Script tag position

-As *JavaScript* is capable of changing the HTML structure of a document, whenever the browser finds a **script** tag, it first fetches and runs that script and only then resumes loading the page.
+Most *JavaScript* scripts wait for the document to be fully loaded before operating any changes, but the browser does not know this.

-Most *JavaScript* scripts don't change the document until it is fully loaded but the browser does not know this.
+Whenever the browser finds a **script** tag, it first fetches and runs that script and only then resumes loading the page.
 For that reason, it was recommended that **script** tags were placed at the bottom of the **body**.

 Modern browsers support the async and defer attributes, so scripts can safely be placed in the **head** of the document: